radhealaniesoftware/velvabears/README.md

 # velvabears!
-An awesome company profile website of susiisoniic.
+An awesome company profile website of sussiisoniic.
-#susiisoniic
+#sussiisoniic